Oslo Institute for Research on the Impact of Science

 2. Identifying the economic impacts of research and innovation

 Theme coordinator: Arvid Raknerud

 This theme represents the most long-standing tradition within impact studies: the economic effects of research.
-More information about our research within this theme can be found here.
+Learn more about our research on economic impacts of research.

 3. Impact of research on policymaking

 Research impact on policymaking is a broad topic that can be approached from many different perspectives.
 Find out about our take on research impact in policymaking.

 4. Impact of research in the health and care context

 Another broad topic is how research is utilised in various ways in health and care.
 This is a central pathway of impact for much research, and it often encompasses policymaking (because regulation is essential in health innovation) and industrial development (because of an expectation that new medical treatments and technologies will generate new firms and jobs).
 See more about impact of research in health and care.